Catalyst Funding Program in Healthy Aging (2023) Frequently Asked Questions (FAQ)

 - Solutions that include and meet the needs of vulnerable and equity-deserving groups of people.

 - Quality improvement studies that investigate novel and innovative ways to improve the lives of older Canadians.

 7. What is an AGE-WELL Challenge Area?
 A Challenge Area is an important but difficult and complex problem area (often known as a “wicked problem”) that demands innovation and deployment of real-world solutions.
 A challenge in this context is NOT just about problems, it may be about economic opportunities and making a positive contribution to Canadian society and government policy.
 A Challenge Area goes beyond research questions or priorities.

 - Autonomy & Independence

 - Financial Wellness & Employment

 9. Where can an applicant find the funding application materials?
 The application materials are currently available as Word document on the RFP webpage for this funding opportunity: https://agewell-nce.ca/catalyst-funding-program-in-healthy-aging.
-They will also be made available on Forum in the upcoming days.
+The Application Form is now available as an online module in the Forum repository.

 11. Should an applicant complete the Word document or the online module once it is available on Forum?
 We strongly recommend working on the application in a Word document and transferring to Forum as a final step.
 This also supports multiple project team members to work on the application.